На русском языке

 ~ \frac { G M_{ps} M_{\Pi}}{R^2_{F}} = \frac { M_{\Pi} V^2_{\Pi}}{R_{F }}.\qquad\qquad (1)

-The speed ~ C_s is found based on similarity with the proton, for which the rest energy equals ~ E_0 = M_p c^2 .
-From the point of view of the principle of mass–energy equivalence, this energy is equal to the binding energy in the field of strong gravitation.
-For the main-sequence star with minimum mass ~ M_{ps} the corresponding binding energy will equal ~ E_s = M_{ps} C^2_s .
-The total energies of stars as their binding energies were studied by many authors, which allowed us to determine the speed ~ C_s and the parameters of the stellar hydrogen system.
-[4]
+Speed ~ C_s is found based on similarity with proton, for which rest energy equals ~ E_0 = M_p c^2 .
+From point of view of principle of mass–energy equivalence, this energy is equal to binding energy in field of strong gravitation.
+For main-sequence star with minimum mass ~ M_{ps} corresponding binding energy equal ~ E_s = M_{ps} C^2_s .
+Total energies of stars as their binding energies were studied by many authors, so it is possible to determine speed ~ C_s and parameters of stellar hydrogen system.
+[6]

-The characteristic angular momentum for planetary systems is the orbital angular momentum of the planet – the electron's analogue \hbar_s= \hbar \Phi S_0 P_0= M_{\Pi} V_{\Pi} R_{F } =2.8 \cdot 10^{41} J∙s.
-The fine structure constant has the same value in the atomic hydrogen system and in the analogous system for planetary systems, and it can be expressed not only by electromagnetic but also by gravitational quantities:
+Characteristic angular momentum for planetary systems is orbital angular momentum of planet – electron's analogue \hbar_s= \hbar \Phi S_0 P_0= M_{\Pi} V_{\Pi} R_{F } =2.8 \cdot 10^{41} J∙s.
+Fine structure constant has the same value in atomic hydrogen system and in analogous system for planetary systems, and it can be expressed not only by electromagnetic but also by gravitational quantities:

 ~\alpha = \frac { V_{\Pi}}{ C_s }= \frac { G M_{ps} M_{\Pi } }{\hbar_s C_s}=\frac{\Gamma M_p M_e}{\hbar c}=\frac {1}{137.036},